 GOOGLE NEWS is returning to Spain after a seven-year break, the service was discontinued in 2014 ahead of a change to the country’s copyright law.

-Google News Service will once again be available in Spain in early 2022 after the government of Pedro Sanchez introduced that changes its online copyright laws.
+Google News Service will once again be available in Spain in early 2022 after the government of Pedro Sanchez introduced a Royal Decree that changes its online copyright laws.
 This means the internet giant will be able to negotiate licensing fees with individual publishers.
 The change brings Spain in line with a European Union framework.

 After the shutdown in 2014, a group representing newspapers across Spain urged the government to act to try and get Google to restore the service.
 The Spanish Newspaper Publishers’ Association said that losing the news service would “undoubtedly have a negative impact” on both the public and the publishers.